UPB-SysSec/upb-syssec.github.io/_posts/2025-02-14-zotero-overleaf-integration.md

 While the Zotero API provides direct access to references, it has limitations such as entry limits and manual sub-collection selection.
 Our custom Zotero-Overleaf BibTeX Proxy overcomes these issues, offering a more flexible solution.

-For teams seeking an efficient, automated workflow, our proxy provides seamless integration with Overleaf To get started, visit our **[GitHub repository](https://github.com/UPB-SysSec/Zotero-Overleaf-BibTeX-Proxy)**.
+For teams seeking an efficient, automated workflow, our proxy provides seamless integration with Overleaf.
+To get started, visit our **[GitHub repository](https://github.com/UPB-SysSec/Zotero-Overleaf-BibTeX-Proxy)**.